sleeyax/electron-asar-encrypt-demo/README.md

         cipher.setAutoPadding(true)
         cipher.setEncoding('base64')

-        // Rewrite Readable.prototype.push to spell IV at the front of encrypted data const _p = cipher.push
+        // rewrite `Readable.prototype.push` to put the IV at the start of the encrypted data const _p = cipher.push
         cipher.push = function (chunk, enc) {
           if (!append && chunk != null) {